muchendu221/alx-low_level_programming/0X0D-preprocessor/README.md

 File: 2-main.c
 Description: A program that prints the name of the file it was compiled from,
 	     followed by a new line.

+3. Function-like macro
+File: 3-function_like_macro.h
+Description: A fuction-like macro ABS(x) that computes the absolute value of a
+	     number x.